There are five 30 minute lessons for children in Grades 1 to 4.

 At the end of the program the activity book can be taken home, and we encourage other members of the family to participate in the activities to ensure that their home is fire safe.

-These resources are used and distributed in Grade 1 to 4 classrooms by the School Fire Education Instructors.
+These example resources are used and distributed in Grade 1 to 4 classrooms by the School Fire Educators.